Dillweed Namespace Stewardship Office · Operations Charter

 Key Management

 The DNSO Ed25519 signing keypair is the cryptographic root of trust for the entire namespace.
-All Capability Records are signed with the DNSO private key.
+During the founding phase, all authoritative Capability Records are signed with the DNSO private key.
 Its integrity and security are the single most critical operational responsibility of the DNSO.

 5.1 Key Custody Requirements

-• Storage — Private key stored at file mode 0600 on the registry host, outside the database, never in version control.
+• Storage — Private key MUST be stored at file mode 0600 on the registry host, outside the database, and MUST NOT be committed to version control.

-• Backup — Minimum two encrypted backup copies on physically separate media (e.g. encrypted USB drive in a separate physical location, encrypted password manager vault).
-Backup integrity verified at least monthly.
+• Backup — At minimum two encrypted backup copies on physically separate media (for example, an encrypted USB drive in a separate physical location, and an encrypted password manager vault) MUST be maintained.
+Backup integrity MUST be verified at least monthly.

-• Transmission — Private key never transmitted over any network interface.
-Public key published at dillweed.com/dnso_public.pem over HTTPS.
+• Transmission — Private key MUST NOT be transmitted over any network interface.
+The public key is published at dillweed.com/dnso_public.pem over HTTPS.

-• Access — Private key access restricted to the founding steward during the founding phase.
-Access log maintained.
+• Access — Private key access is restricted to the founding steward during the founding phase.
+An access log MUST be maintained.

 5.2 Planned Key Rotation